SFDO-Tooling/Metecho/docs/metecho-how-to.md

 # Steps to Guide a Team Through Metecho

+Could we add an intro paragraph on what Metecho does and why its useful?
+Something highlighting that usually contributing to SF projects requires editing code on GitHub but Metecho makes it much easier and interactive.

 ## Step 0 - Log In with GitHub
 - Create a [GitHub](https://github.com) account, if you don’t yet have one.
 - Contact an admin for the GitHub repository you want to contribute to (e.g.